phylogenomic/bee551/readme.md

 What is the average percent identity according to alignbuddy?

+## Maximum likelihood phylogeny inference
 Use IQ-TREE to find the maximum likehood tree estimate.
 First, it will calculate the optimal substitution model (we will tell it to use a model: GTR+F+I to save time) and nucleotide frequencies.
 Then, it will perform a tree search, estimating branch lengths as it goes.
 (Simultaneously, we are going to have IQ-TREE estimate ultrafast bootstrap support levels using the flag -bb 1000.
 We'll talk more about this later.)

 Please review the tutorial: http://www.iqtree.org/doc/Tutorial
+Rather than evaluating different models, we will specify the model.
+This will help us to save time.
 What is the GTR+F+I model?
 (See http://www.iqtree.org/doc/Substitution-Models )

 ```bash